aditi-3/sp25-cse110-lab4/expose/javascript/part2.md

 #### 10. What will happen at line 11 and why?
 If the code causes an error, explain why.

-    Line 12 will return the length of prices array.
+    Line 12 will return the length of prices array, 3.

 #### 11. What will this function return?
 Give a brief explanation.
 If the code causes an error, explain why.

     The code will successfully calculate and return the list of discounted prices given their original prices for all items.
 (Same as question 4 and 8).
+It returns [50, 100, 150].

 #### 12. Given the above Object, write the notation for:  (These should be in your part2.md)
 #### A. Accessing the value of the name property in the student object